RoryDowse/weather-dashboard/README.md

 - Other:

-I would like to thank EdX TA James Harding and EdX tutor Eric Sayer for their guidance during the development of this project.
+I would like to thank EdX TA James Harding, EdX tutor Eric Sayer, and EdX classmate Ian Ferguson for their guidance during the development of this project.

 ## Tests